MDK-Packs/Documentation/Generic_Debug/README.md

 10. ETM and SWV are now configured and ready to use.
 Click **OK** twice to return to the main μVision menu.

 ### Instruction Trace

+Instruction trace enables the review of historical data of the application execution.

 **Open the Trace Data Window and Confirm Trace is Working**